pandita21-r/pandita21-r/README.md

 ↗ *This profile and my repositories will continue to grow as I learn and improve.*

-↗ *Currently practicing OOP fundamentals(check pratice-repository).*
+↗ *Currently practicing OOP fundamentals (check practice-repository).*